-Over the past quarter, I had the privilege and pleasure to collaborate with a leading marketing agency in Seattle, on a data-fueled, content-driven, funnel rocking lead gen campaign for a strategic client, based here in Israel.
+Back in the summer of 2017, I had the privilege and pleasure to collaborate with a leading marketing agency in Seattle, on a data-fueled, content-driven, funnel rocking lead gen campaign for a strategic client, based here in Israel.

 The team in Seattle was super professional, insightful, and creative, as was my client contact.
 Indeed, it was a great personal and professional experience.

 At its conclusion, the campaign generated high quality leads representing an increase of 18% in the number of leads in the database.

 This was a great achievement for the campaign and the team, and I’d like to review again the strategy and results with you.

 The first step, of course, was to define our objective, which was lead generation (vs. awareness).
 This was the first time this department was doing proactive lead gen like this – so we didn’t necessarily have a specific number in mind.
 Had we – then, of course, we’d have worked backwards, i.e. - # of SQLs --> conversion rate --> # of MQLs/MAQLs --> marketing mix.